seek-ret/installation/docker/awscli.md

 Sniffer docker will passively sniff target container traffic and move the pcaps to the remote bucket.
 Supported buckets: S3.

+## Self-hosted Bucket Setup

-**The machine must be configured to have an IAM Role access or provide ACCESS_KEY and SECRET_KEY via the configuration to the docker**
+**The machine must be configured to have an IAM Role access or provide ACCESS_KEY and SECRET_ACCESS_KEY via the configuration to the docker**

 ## Installation